caseydj12/TaxCalculatorDave/README.md

 Tech Stack: (some Microsoft tools I've not used in dev or prod ever so definitely a small learning curve)

-MVC ASP.NET C# 6.0 WebApplication on Visual Studio 2022
+MVC ASP.NET WebApplication on Visual Studio 2022
+(C# 10.0 released with NET 6.0)

 Microsoft.EntityFrameworkCore.SqlServer
 DataBase MSSQL (localdb)\\mssqllocaldb